00mjk/isomorfeus-project/docs/project_structure.md

 - channels - for Channel classes, pubsub
 - components - for Components
 - data - for Data classes
-- imports - javascript entry files, importing all javascripts modules and styles and executing the isomorfeus loaders
 - locales - for i18n locale files
 - mail_components - for Components that are used as mail templates
 - operations - for Business Operations